openstack-archive/stx-docs/doc/source/installation_guide/duplex.rst

 ::

-   $ bash setup_allinone.sh -i <starlingx iso image>
+   $ bash setup_duplex.sh -i <starlingx iso image>

 The xml server definitions that are created by the previous script are:

-- controller-0
+- duplex-controller-0
-- controller-1
+- duplex-controller-1

 Powering Up a Virtual Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^